 Flu mask: Should I wear one?

-Flu viruses travel through the air in droplets when someone with the infection coughs, sneezes or talks.
-You can inhale the droplets directly, or you can pick up the germs from an object — such as a telephone or computer keyboard — and then transfer them to your eyes, nose or mouth.
+Influenza A and B viruses travel through the air in droplets when someone with the infection coughs, sneezes or talks.
+You can inhale the droplets directly.
+Or you can pick up the germs from an object — such as a telephone or computer keyboard — and then transfer them to your eyes, nose or mouth.

 For health care workers caring for people with influenza, surgical-type masks may help block respiratory droplets carrying influenza germs and prevent the spread of germs from the hands to the mouth.
 However, in most cases, the best way to protect against the flu is to follow preventive measures such as washing hands often and getting an annual flu vaccination.